jhellerstein/blog/content/blog/crdt-turtles/index.md

 </p>
 </blockquote>

-*This is the 1st post in a series of 4 detailed posts I'm doing on CRDTs.
+*This is the 2nd post in a series of 4 posts I'm doing on CRDTs.
 Please see the [intro post](../crdt-intro/) for context.*

 Modern distributed systems often seem to rest on an stack of turtles.
 For every guarantee we make, we seem to rely on a lower-layer assumption.
 Eventually we're left wondering: what *is* at the bottom?